Kilimanjaro1024/mwothw_backend/README.md

 ## Issues and Resolutions

-- Issue: I
+- Issue: I had trouble getting my transitions to animate with styled componenets.
     - Resolution:
-- Issue:
-    - Resolution:
-- Issue:
+- Issue: While referenceing user info state the sate would be reset on any refresh the information would be lost and those references would error out
     - Resolution:
 - Issue:
     - Resolution: